Originally posted July 13, 2011

 I had to:

 The lights came on at the end of a long and challenging day.
 A day I called the Pioneer Experiment, or- getting back to basics.
 It was a good reminder.
-And I am grateful that for us, it was only one day and that we had the resources to help out others in need.
-But the lesson of the day will last longer than twenty-four hours.
+And I am grateful that for us, it was only one day and that we now have the resources to help out others in need.
+But the lesson of the day will last longer than 24 hours.